 With your support, BLESS and its partners can work to meet this need and provide life-sustaining, sustainable resources to those in need.

-The sudden growth of the youth population throughout the Middle East and North Africa (MENA) will surge by about 10 million between 2015 and 2030, placing immense pressure on existing educational institutions.
-Most rural teachers in the MENA region have few, if any, professional or career development opportunities, which limits their teaching abilities and their grasp of the English language.
-Your generosity will help ELIC:
+The youth population throughout the Middle East and North Africa (MENA) region will surge by about 10 million between 2015 and 2030, placing immense pressure on existing educational institutions.
+Your generosity will help Elic to:

 Equip Rural Teachers to Succeed in their Classrooms